5 Best Food Tours in Kyoto

 Kyoto’s food scene blew us away, so taking a food tour was the best way to maximize our time and tasting abilities!
 No matter which food tour you choose to go on, I know you’ll have a fantastic time, eat lots of tasty food, and learn some truly unique history.

-Be sur to check out all of our Japan blogs before you go.
-We have tons of resources whether this is your first or hundredth time to Japan, including our favorite cities, tours, and can’t miss experiences!
+Be sure to check out all of our Japan blogs before you go.
+We have tons of resources, whether this is your first or hundredth time in Japan, including our favorite cities, tours, and can’t-miss experiences!